-As of March 31, 2022, we maintained a strong balance sheet, have strong relationships with our banking partners and had ample liquidity totaling approximately \$1.0 billion, comprising \$0.8 billion of availability under our Credit Facility and \$233 million of cash.
-We believe that our financial position, strong cash flows and operational strengths will enable us to manage the current uncertainties resulting from the COVID-19 pandemic.
-Our business operations typically generate significant cash flow, affording us the flexibility to invest strategically in our efforts to maximize shareholder value through mergers and acquisitions, share repurchases and capital expenditures.
-We carefully manage our liquidity and will continue to monitor any potential effects from the pandemic and changing economic conditions on our financial results, cash flows and/or working capital and intend to take appropriate actions in efforts to mitigate any impacts.
+We believe that our financial position, cash flows and operational strengths will enable us to manage the current uncertainties resulting from general economic conditions, including the effects of the COVID-19 pandemic, as well as afford us the flexibility to invest strategically in our efforts to maximize shareholder value through potential mergers and acquisitions, share repurchases and capital expenditures.
+We carefully manage our liquidity and will continue to monitor any potential effects from changing economic conditions on our financial results, cash flows and/or working capital and intend to take appropriate actions in efforts to mitigate any impacts.